 Most electricians want to rank in more than one city because they serve multiple zip codes.
 So there’s no reason why you can’t get business in nearby towns by utilizing local landing pages, AKA city pages.

-City pages are controversial because many electricians abuse the strategy but publish duplicate content and swapping only the city name.
+City pages are controversial because many electricians abuse the strategy but publish duplicate content, swapping only the city name.
 Although this strategy works sometimes, it’s generally a bad idea.

 Instead, you want to create unique city pages for each location.
 The best way to achieve unique content is through DataPins.
 The DataPins tool auto-posts jobsite social proof of your electrical jobs in specific cities.

-For example, if you conduct a breaker panel replacement in Fort Worth, TX, you can tag the pin to your Fort Worth page so that it adds proof of work.
+For example, if you conduct a breaker panel replacement in Fort Worth, TX, you can tag the pin to your Fort Worth page to add proof of work.
 In addition, you can write a caption and snap a photo to boost your pin.

 One of the simplest mistakes DIY SEO marketers and business owners make is inconsistent information across multiple platforms.
 For example, your company name is “Francis & Sons Electrical, LLC.”
 Now let’s say you have business listings on Yelp, Google, and Angie’s List.